 Many people may be worried about the intoxicating effects of THC and would rather stick with a CBD isolate to avoid any chance of having a bad trip.
 THC is normally associated with hazy, cerebral, and body-melting effects that constitute a “high.”
 THC may not be necessary to reap health benefits, but in some cases, it may be worthwhile to dabble in CBD:THC products.

+There are numerous reasons why CBD works better with THC.
 Adding just a minute amount of THC to your daily routine can enhance the way CBD works inside your body.
 Some research suggests that combining CBD and THC produces a stronger analgesic, anti-inflammatory, anxiolytic, and antiemetic effects.
 Incorporating THC into your consumption routine can also help you use a lower dose of CBD, since THC has similar effects on the body.

 Cannabis plants contain over 500 unique compounds including cannabinoids, terpenes, flavonoids, and omega fatty acids.
 Scientific studies have shown that many of these compounds have therapeutic benefits.
 Cannabinoids are the main compounds found in cannabis.
 There are at least 113 different cannabinoids found in the plant.